 Car interiors and water don’t mix.
 Even if you drive a latex-lined Honda Element your ride’s insides can only handle so much moisture before things start to go sour.

 Exposure to too much water, whether it be by leaving the window open on a rainy day, driving into a deeper hole than you were planning for, or letting your little ones get carried away with the garden hose, can have some detrimental effects.
-By the way, never do this:

-So what’s the problem with a wet interior?
+So what’s the problem with a wet car interior?
 For starters, no one enjoys a wet butt, but damaged electronics can render your stereo or more important equipment non-functional, and cost thousands to repair.
 There is also the risk of mold, which can set in when moisture isn’t removed quickly enough.
 Avoid this situation at all cost if you ever want to enjoy life from the inside of your car again.

-A wet interior is no fun, but if you follow these steps, you can right the situation with minimal money spent:
+A wet car interior is no fun, but if you follow these steps, you can right the situation with minimal money spent:

-Do What Comes Naturally…
+How to Dry Out Your Car, Step 1: Do What Comes Naturally…

 Get the water out!
 Grab some towels and go to town.
 Follow up with a thorough dose of shop-vac.
 These wet-or-dry vacuums are incredibly effective at removing moisture from surfaces like car seats, floor mats and carpet.
 If you don’t own one, they cost much less than a new interior, so pick one up.